jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 when her phone began to ring.

 Excited, she muted the television and stood up to answer the phone.
 She didn't recognize the number, oddly.
-Still, it may be important she thought.
+"Still, it may be important." she thought.
 She answered the phone.

 "Grandma?
 Are you there?"
 I said.
 "It's me, James, and I'm in trouble."